 DataTables from the DT package as a Shiny CRUD app interface

 Shiny Scorekeeper uses a homemade database comprised of a set of CSV files linked with ID columns.
-The teams table includes columns for TeamID, Season, League, and Team; the players table includes PlayerID, FirstName, and LastName; and, the rosters table includes TeamID, PlayerID, and Number (i.e., jersey number).
+The teams table includes columns for TeamID, League, Team, and Season; the players table includes PlayerID, FirstName, and LastName; and, the rosters table includes TeamID, PlayerID, and Number (i.e., jersey number).
 The goal is to manage data for multiple players across many different teams and seasons.

 Teams